Updated November 21, 2023

 If your dog’s temperature is abnormally high or low, re-check to make sure that you did not do something wrong while taking the reading.
 Slightly low temperatures may be managed at home by raising your pet’s temperature using warm towels or blankets and hot water bottles.

-Slightly high temperature can be brought down using cool cloths on the paws and by giving your dog cool water or ice chips.
+A slightly high temperature can be brought down using cool cloths on the paws and by giving your dog cool water or ice chips to eat.
+Ear infections are common culprits behind low-grade fevers, so you might want to check your pup’s ears to make sure they don’t need medical attention.
 If the temperature remains abnormal or if it is in the emergency range above 104 or below 99, bring your dog to the veterinarian.

 An abnormally high or low body temperature can be a sign that there’s something wrong with your dog.
 Since your dog’s individual baseline temperature can deviate slightly from the average, it is a good idea to get into the routine of periodically checking their temperature to recognize their normal range.

 Catching a fever before it has a chance to progress too high can help you handle the problem sooner, which will get your pup back to playtime sooner.
 Rectal thermometers like the iProven Pet Thermometer are the best way to receive the most accurate reading.
 However, some dogs won’t deal with this method, so thankfully you have other options.

 Dogs register higher normal body temperatures than humans.
 It’s normal for dogs to have a body temperature that fluctuates between 100 and 102 degrees Fahrenheit.
 Anything higher than 103 is considered a fever.
 If your dog’s temperature registers below 99 or over 104, call the vet immediately.